withsapling/sapling/README.md

 # Sapling

-A micro SSR framework for generating content-first websites.
+A Modern SSR framework for generating content-first websites.

 ## Packages